dotansimha/graphql-code-generator/docs/plugins/typescript-client.md

 ---
-id: typescript-client
+id: typescript-operations
-title: Typescript Client
+title: Typescript Operations
 ---

 A plugin that should be loaded if generating typescript code that should be relevant for client.
-Must be loaded with [`typescript-common`](./typescript-common).
+Must be loaded with [`typescript`](./typescript).

 ### Installation

 Install using `npm` (or `yarn`):

-    $ npm install graphql-codegen-typescript-client
+    $ npm install graphql-codegen-typescript-operations

 ### Examples